sequenceiq/slider/src/site/markdown/building.md

     mvn clean install assembly:single -DskipTests -Dmaven.javadoc.skip=true

-To use a different version of Hadoop:
+To use a different version of Hadoop from that defined in the `hadoop-two.version` property of`/pom.xml`:

     mvn clean install assembly:single -DskipTests -Dmaven.javadoc.skip=true -Dhadoop-two.version=$HADOOP_VERSION